mindspore-ai/docs/lite/tutorials/source_en/use/converter_tool.md

 > - The parameter name and parameter value are separated by an equal sign (=) and no space is allowed between them.
 > - The Caffe model is divided into two files: model structure `*.prototxt`, corresponding to the `--modelFile` parameter; model weight `*.caffemodel`, corresponding to the `--weightFile` parameter

-## Model Visualization

-The model visualization tool provides a method for checking the model conversion result.
-You can run the JSON command to generate a `*.json` file and compare it with the original model to determine the conversion effect.

-TODO: This function is under development now.

 ## Example